jseto/js-seed/README.md

 ## Developing

 We provide several tools to help in the app development phase.
 Basically are watchers, a browser re-loader and the server itself.
-Although you can change the behaviour of the server, the proposed configuration covers all the need you can have and we will focus on client side development.
+Although you can change the behavior of the server, the proposed configuration covers all the need you can have and we will focus on client side development.

 ```
 gulp develop
 ```

 or just

 ```
 gulp